 Keeping employees and the public safe is MoDOT's highest value.
 Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.
-Compared to the first two quarters of 2017, there was a 17 percent increase in the number of claims.
-The majority of claims in the first two quarters of 2018 were attributed to pavement defects.
-During the same timeframe, there was a 160 percent increase in the amount paid.
+Compared to the first three quarters of 2017, there was an 8 percent increase in the number of claims in 2018.
+The majority of claims in the first three quarters of 2018 were attributed to pavement defects.
+During the same timeframe, there was a 185 percent increase in the amount paid.